itzdeepanshu30/Basic-css/README.md

 # Basic CSS

-Create the amozone webpage clone by Using
+Create clone amazone webpage  by Using

 # HTML ,CSS